Swim University

 What is Pool Salt?

-But the salt you buy to use in your pool is called pool salt for two main reasons: it’s a coarser grind that works better in chlorine and bromine generators, and you can buy it in bulk, which will save you some money.
-Imagine standing by your pool all day, pouring canister after canister of kitchen salt into your pool.
-Not too fun, right?
+But the salt you buy for your pool is called pool salt for two main reasons: it’s a coarser grind that works better for saltwater chlorine generators (SWG), and you can buy it in bulk (40-pound bags), which saves you money.

 The Three Types of Pool Salt

-We know a ton of salt varieties is available out there.
-Kosher salt, Himalayan salt, epsom salt.
-The list goes on.
-But you should really only be using one of three types of salt in your pool.
+We know a ton of salt varieties are available out there.
+Kosher salt, Himalayan salt, and Epsom salt to name a few.
+But you should really only use one of the three types of salt in your pool.

-The difference between the kinds of pool salt you can buy don’t really have anything to do with the salt itself.
+The difference between the kinds of pool salt you can buy doesn’t really have anything to do with the salt itself.
 All three types are salt.
-Period.
-It has to do with how they’re acquired and produced, which can have an effect on the price and effectiveness.
+It has to do with how they’re acquired and produced, which can affect the price and effectiveness.

 Solar Salt

 Solar salt is so named because it’s the sun that helps produce it.
 Seawater is placed in an open holding area where it’s constantly exposed to the sun and wind.
-As the seawater begins to evaporate, it leaves behind salt.
+As the seawater evaporates, it leaves behind salt.
 This is one of the less expensive ways to produce salt because it relies on nature to do the work.

 Sadly, as the evaporation process continues, the salt level becomes so high that it kills all the little brine shrimp.
 So now instead of just shrimp in your pool salt, you have millions of tiny shrimp carcasses.
 We’re not quite sure one is really better than the other.